-Total blood testosterone is the most generally accepted indicative to prove the presence of hypogonadism.
-While there are no strict lower limits of normal, testosterone level lower 350 ng/dl should be an indicative signal for hypogonadism.
+Total blood testosterone is the most generally accepted indicative of proving the presence of hypogonadism.
+While there are no strict lower limits of normal, a testosterone level lower than 350 ng/dl should be an indicative signal for hypogonadism.

 Numerous studies reported a strong association between varicocele and impaired testicular function.
 The three main types of cells in testicles are:

 - Leydig cells, producing testosterone;